chromaway/chromanode/API.md

   **params**

-    // get all affected transactions for addresses
+    // get all affected transactions for addresses (from blocks and mempool) {
-    {
       "addresses": [
         "mkXsnukPxC8FuEFEWvQdJNt6gvMDpM8Ho2",